keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

 ---

 <blockquote data-aos="fade-down" data-aos-once="true">
   <p>“Showing people what I.T systems are capable of, developing high quality software, and running I.T effectively is what we do.
-We’re pretty good at all of these things and can apply our I.T knowledge to your requirements, or do things how we think they should be done.</p>
+We’re pretty good at all of these things and can apply our I.T knowledge to your requirements, or do things how we think they should be done, as experts in the I.T field.</p>
 </blockquote>

 <section id="discover" style="background:#e0e0e0;">